Student Accessibility Center is located in Parker Library on the first floor, PL112.

 Wesley College is committed to making its websites and other electronic content/communications accessible to all users.
 In an effort to fulfill this commitment, we welcome any comments or suggestions on accessibility-related improvements.
 Please share your thoughts by emailing firstname.lastname@example.org.
 If you have specific questions about Wesley College’s website, please contact email@example.com.

-Students who have received accommodations in high school or have a disability are encouraged to contact the Office of Disability Support for information on how to submit documentation.
-Disability disclosure and request for academic adjustments are the responsibility of the student.
+Students who have received accommodations in high school or have a documented disability are encouraged to contact the Student Accessibility Center for information on how to submit the SAC online application for accommodations and provide documentation.
+Disability disclosure and request for accommodations are the responsibility of the student.

 - Documentation Policy